home-assistant/addons/letsencrypt/DOCS.md

    };
 ```

-For this add-on you will need to supply all the rfc2136_* options.
-Note that the rfc2136_port item is required (there is no default port in the add-on) and, most importantly, the the port number must be quoted because the add-on is expecting it to be a string and not a number.
-Also be sure to copy in the key so certbot can authenticate to the DNS server.
+For this provider, you will need to supply all the `rfc2136_*` options.
+Note that the `rfc2136_port` item is required (there is no default port in the add-on) and, most importantly, the port number must be quoted.
+Also, be sure to copy in the key so certbot can authenticate to the DNS server.
+Finally, the algorithm should be in all caps.

 An example configuration
 ```yaml